devporter007/iport80/README.md

 ### Rules:
 * Always keep the DATA sections at the top, they can be as much as you want.
 * START section should always be kept at the bottom.
+* OPCODES should always be given in base16(hexadecimal) format and should comply with the architectural requirements of 8085 processor.
 * 76(HLT) should be present at the end of file otherwise emulator will run indefinitely.
 ## Examples:
 * Example 1: